nikitaLevin/ToDo/README.md

 - `css/style.css`: The main CSS file that contains the styles for the application.
 - `js/script.js`: The main JavaScript file that contains the logic for the application.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-We welcome all contributions!

 ## Acknowledgements